ChrisPenner/astar-monad/README.md

 ## Basics

 * Use `<|>` or `asum` (anything using `Alternative`) to branch into multiple possible choices.
 * Use `estimate myCost` to **set** the value of your 'heuristic' function for the current branch.
 Do this whenever you've done enough work to change your estimate.
-Remember that A\* heuristics should always be pessimistic (e.g. can over-estimate cost, but shouldn't UNDER estimate).
+Remember that A\* heuristics should always be optimistic (e.g. can under-estimate cost, but shouldn't ever over-estimate).
 * Use `spend myCost` to **add** a cost to the branch's CUMULATIVE cost.
 Do this when some cost has been incurred, e.g. we've moved the state from one node to another.
 * Every call to `spend` or `estimate` creates a branch; Branches with LOWER costs will run before those with higher costs.
 Note that this branching is expensive, so try to consolidate calls to these functions in your actions when possible.
 * Call `done mySolution` to short circuit ALL running branches and immediately return your result.